Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-2/_posts/2017-01-30-conclusion.md

 Good job this week!

 ## Next Week
-Next week we will look at mobile coding.
+Next week we will look at another visual language called Scratch.